Dannasofiagarcia/DepartmentReport/README.md

 # Documentation

-○ Class diagram can be found here [here](docs/classDiagram)
+○ Class diagram can be found [here](/docs/classDiagram.pdf)

-○ Functional requirements can be found here [here](docs/functionalRequirements)
+○ Functional requirements can be found [here](/docs/functionalRequirements.docx)